genderkit/genderkit/_resources/wait-times.md

 {% include wait-summary tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true description="You can access these gender services for free by asking your GP to make a referral.
 However, these services have significant waiting lists, and may require a wait of several years before being seen.
 They will also only accept you as a patient if you are registered with a GP in a specific area." %}

-*Youth services*: As of October 2023, the wait status for children and young people's gender services is:
+*Youth services*: The most recent information we have about waits for children and young people's gender services is:

 {% include wait-youth-summary %}